fmi-lab/oop-group5/exercises/exercise9/README.md

 };
 ```

-Problems will be given during the exercise !
+Problems are going to be given during the exercise !